Skip to content

 • Are other Harvard community members required to be vaccinated?

 In order to reach the high levels of vaccination needed to protect our community, Harvard University is requiring all community members who will have any on-campus presence to be vaccinated.
-This includes faculty, staff, and students.
+This includes full-time faculty, staff, and students.

 • I received a COVID-19 vaccine in another country that was not approved by the FDA or WHO.
 Should I be re-vaccinated when I get to the U.S.?